-Conversion of sorted materials into secondary materials to substitute for virgin materials (in the case of mechanical recycling) or for other end applications (e.g., co-processing) as deemed suitable.
+Conversion of sorted materials into secondary materials to substitute for virgin materials (in the case of mechanical and/or chemical recycling) or for other end applications (e.g., co-processing) as deemed suitable.
 The process can include manual, mechanical and electro-chemical processes and technologies.